 - June 1974: A Conversation with Four Historians

 The inaugural 2017 issue of China Heritage Annual takes as its focus the city of Nanking 南京 (also known as Jinling 金陵, Moling 秣陵, Stone City 石頭城, Jiankang 建康, Jianye 建業, Jiangning 江寧, Tianjing 天京 and Nanjing, or simply Ning 寧).
-In tracing the history, political vicissitudes, cultural significance and heritage of Nanking from the earliest times, this issue of China Heritage Annual has been developed with the collaboration and contributions of our Guest Editors William Sima and Yayun Zhu 朱亞雲.
+In tracing the history, political vicissitudes, cultural significance and heritage of Nanking from the earliest times, this issue of China Heritage Annual has been developed with the collaboration and contributions of our Guest Editor William Sima and contributions from Yayun Zhu 朱亞雲.

 The design and basic contents of China Heritage Annual were finalised prior to the formal launch at the Shanghai International Writer’s Festival on 14 March 2017.
 The Annual offers an overall Chronology of Nanking, as well as essays, academic studies and art work related to the place over time, organised by era (dynastic and non-dynastic).
 In many sections, be they about the dynastic past, the Chinese Republic or the People’s Republic, material is organised thematically.